MicrosoftDocs/learn/learn-pr/azure/power-apps-tutorial/includes/3-exercise-add-data-source-gallery-controls.md

     > [!TIP]
     > To save your progress, select the **File** tab at the top and select the **Save** option.
 You can also use **Ctrl+S** to save your progress.

-After implementing the above steps, here is how your application must look.
+After implementing the preceding steps, here's how your application must look.
 The application will include an excellent **Splash screen**, a **Home page**, and a product inventory to browse products.

 :::image type="content" source="../media/application-demo-1.gif" alt-text="application demo after connecting to a data source." lightbox="../media/application-demo-1.gif":::